 Much of our research work captures the public imagination, from lecturer Trevor Jones’s discovery of a new species of giant elephant shrew in 2008, to recent appeals for people to record sightings of harlequin ladybirds and native solitary bees.

 We’re always working to refine, and share, our expertise.
-Our Postgraduate Medical Institute, for example, is a hub for highly specialised education, training and innovation.
+Our Chelmsford campus, for example, is a hub for highly specialised medical education, training and innovation.

 We're home to a thriving postgraduate community, who are developing or honing their skills on our Masters degrees or carrying our research that makes a difference to the world around us.
 We've made a commitment in our new strategy to growing our postgraduate community.

 Students, businesses, and partners benefit from our outstanding facilities: we’ve invested £100 million in the past five years and we’re not stopping there.
 Spring 2018 sees the opening of our new Science Centre in Cambridge, followed by further investment.
 Many of our facilities are open to the wider community.

 We’ve got a green heart.
 Our Global Sustainability Institute is developing practical solutions to the sustainability issues we all face.
 And as a university, we’re committed to reducing waste, encouraging biodiversity, supporting Fairtrade and more.
 That commitment is reflected in our latest Green League ranking.